ouzel-alon/homelab/README.md

 # Homelab

-This repository contains scripts that build my homelab environment.
+This monorepo runs my homelab.

 This was originally created on a Fedora 34 host before being ported into a standard Virtualbox setup, so some kvm/libvirt references may remain.